Sijoma/openeo-sentinel-referencedata/README.md

 ## Unique identifiers

 The uids are stored inside uids.txt and delimited by a newline.
-They can also be retrieved from the ReferenceData.json
+They can also be retrieved from the ReferenceData.json.
+The JSON and GeoJSONs are not updated for the added Sentinel 1 tiles.

 Json:
 ```json